 I just stumbled across this social experiment comparing guys’ & girls’ reaction to their date looking chubbier (by a lot) in real life than they did in photos they posted online.

 The video’s intention was implicit: to reveal sexism that exists in society!!!11! look at how women are more valued for their physical appearance than men, those shallow monsters, girls are less shallow blah blah blah.

 They tried to back this up through showing all but one of male subjects leaving the ‘fat’ girl at the cafe whereas the female subjects stayed and completed the date with the ‘fat’ guy.
 However, I wasn’t sold and it looks like many commenters weren’t either.

 “So these guys are supposed to be assholes for reacting badly to being deceived?”

 Lets focus on something more interesting, a more subtle kind of sexism.
-Let’s consider why most of the guys (potentially even the one that stayed) felt comfortable leaving whereas all the girls stayed – now that’s something to look at.
+Let’s consider why most of the guys (potentially even the one that stayed) felt comfortable leaving whereas all the girls stayed – now that’s something interesting to look at.
 Continue reading “I am not a ‘good girl’”→

 In life, sometimes you win and sometimes you lose.

-As a student, when your end-of-year results are released and the reality of your mediocre grades is hugely disproportionate with your high expectations, you can’t help but feel like you have lost.
+As a student, when your end-of-year results are released and the reality of your mediocre grades is hugely disproportionate to your high expectations, you can’t help but feel like you have lost.
 There are two extremes you could jump to in this moment or when dealing with any type of failure:

 a.
 Instantaneously brushing it off: ‘lol alg man’